 Unfortunately, loading up on antioxidants isn’t the magic solution to a life of free radical abuse.
 Yes, there are plenty of studies to suggest antioxidants are beneficial.
 But we must be realistic.

 Take a couple of studies looking into the effect of antioxidants on smokers’ cancer risk as an example.
 Higher antioxidant consumption led to a statistically significant reduction in the risk of lung cancer (7) and gastric cancer (8).
 But the reductions were trivial compared to the reduction associated with not smoking.

 Avoiding lifestyle and environmental causes of oxidative stress should be your first option.
 But maybe like me, you enjoy the odd glass of wine or sometimes test your body’ training limits.
 Should you boost your antioxidant intake with a superfood smoothie or a supplement?

 Marketing antioxidant myths

 Skin cream, supplements, nutritional therapies and superfoods.
 Marketers love antioxidants.
 And it’s easy to understand why.

 Complex science.
 Lots of studies.
 Marginal health gains.
 And importantly no easily measurable short-term benefits.
 In marketing terms, antioxidants are the perfect storm.
 So many opportunities to separate the consumer from their cash with credible pseudoscience.

 Yes, antioxidants play an important role in your body’s management of free radicals.
 And in the prevention of oxidative stress.
 But we need to be clear.
-The science doesn’t support the overwhelming benefit of specific antioxidant superfoods.
-And it doesn’t support the antioxidant benefit of many active ingredients at the concentrations available in foods.
+The science doesn’t support the benefit of specific antioxidant superfoods.
+Because there’s no evidence of a benefit from most antioxidants in the concentrations found in food.